-There have been no recent studies done in Canada to identify an iron deficiency in kids and adults populations.
+Unfortunately, there have been no recent studies done in Canada to identify an iron deficiency in kids and adult populations.
 But anemia is considered a health problem worldwide (2).

 I’ve been anemic for most of my pre-vegan life.
 My iron levels have actually improved the first years of being vegan.
 However, after 4 years of being vegan, my blood test showed iron deficiency again.

 There could be a few reasons for it.

 But today we are not talking about the causes.
 Today, I want to share a few easily available foods you can eat to increase your iron.

 Plant-based (non-heme) Iron-rich Foods

 Tofu – is a great source of iron and protein, contains 3.5 to 6.7 mg of iron per 1/2 cup, depending on the brand and type.

 Tempeh – similar to tofu, a great source of iron and protein.

 Beans – different varieties contain various iron levels.
 In general, they all contain great levels of iron.
 If bloating is an issue, add fennel seeds to the meals when cooking, or garnish your meals with fresh fennel.
 Check my hummus recipe and a post-workout salad with beets and apples here.

 Soybeans – one of the highest iron-rich foods, 8.8 mg/1 cup of cooked soybeans.
 There were concerns about the connection of soy to cancer.
 I am not a physician, but I know that so many Asian nations consider soybeans a staple food, and their cancer number nowhere close to the numbers in many developed countries.
 I would say, buy organic, non-GMO soy, and consume it in moderation.
 Of course, if you are allergic to soy, it is a totally different story…